wesleyraptor/streamingphish/README.md

 #### Training a Classifier

-The system doesn't include any trained classifiers by default - to start, select option 4 to train one.
+The system doesn't include any trained classifiers by default, so select option 4 to train one.
 The metrics from the trained classifier will be printed to the screen as soon as training is complete (and FYI if you're unfamiliar with what the metrics mean, take a look at the accompanying Jupyter notebook).
 Continue following the instructions to save the classifier, give it a name, and activate it:

 ```
 Please make a selection [1-6]: 4